 Access to financial services is a basic necessity for all today, whether it’s for a trader in an urban hub or for a farmer in a rural village.
-Especially for rural poor communities, such ease of access to suitable financial products and services can allow members of the community to take advantage of available economic opportunities and lift themselves out of poverty.
-This results in a general improvement in livelihoods and improved indicators of the same such as education, nutrition and general wellbeing.
+Especially for rural poor communities, ease of access to suitable financial products and services can enable members of the community to take advantage of available economic opportunities and lift themselves out of poverty.
+This results in increase in income and overall improvement in livelihoods.

 Additionally, NIBL will also open 2 physical branches; 1 each in Dipayal of Doti district and Mangalsain of Achham district; as well as 2 extension counters; 1 each in Nangma Bazaar of Kalikot district and Daab Bazaar of Dailekh district.
 Besides providing all the modern banking facilities (including loans) to the locals, these branches and extension counters will function as the supporting and monitoring points of the nearby BLB touchpoints.

-With Sakchyam’s support, Nepal Investment Bank will bring more than 14,000 beneficiaries into the formal financial system.
+With Sakchyam’s support, NIBL aims to bring more than 14,000 beneficiaries into the formal financial system.
 The project will facilitate lending of NPR 288 million to 16,580 beneficiaries during the project period of 3 years.
 Such improved access to finance is expected to improve the financial status of the communities in target districts and improve the livelihoods of the beneficiaries.